IELTS Speaking Samples and Answers

 Q. What are the benefits of parents reading books to their children?

 Answer: There are several benefits of parents reading books to their children.
-One of those major benefits is that it helps their children grow interests in reading from an early age.
+One of those major benefits is that it helps their children grow interest in reading from an early age.
 Secondly, it also helps ensure the cognitive development of their children in a very safe environment, by teaching them about the world around them as well as improving their language skills and imagination.
-Finally, it would help create a very healthy and strong bond with their children which would ultimately help them become a very positive, resourceful and happy person as an adult.
+Finally, it helps parents create a very healthy and strong bond with their children which would ultimately help those children become a very positive, resourceful and happy person as an adult.

 Q. Should parents always let children choose the books they read?